infrawatch/feature-verification-tests/README.rst

 Configuration
 -------------
-The following vars can be passed to change the bahaviour.
+The following vars can be passed to change the behaviour.

 * collectd_container_name
   The name of the container where collectd is running, e.g. ``collectd-test``